Twitch0125/Twitch0125/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on small projects for a baseball discord using Nuxt and "the edge"
+- 🔭 I’m currently working on small projects for a baseball discord using Nuxt and various deployment methods
 - 🌱 I’m currently learning UI/UX Design and server side JS (node, deno, etc)
 - 👯 I’m looking to collaborate on anything related to games
 - 💬 Ask me about Vue